security-force-monitor/research-handbook/source/incidents_attributes.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Every entity has an Universally Unique Indentifier (UUID) to distinguish it from any other entity.
-For a ``person`` this UUID distinguishes them from any other ``person`` in the dataset.
-This UUID is used in other fields to tie a ``person`` to a ``posting`` or ``incident``.
+For an ``incident`` this UUID distinguishes them from any other ``incident`` in the dataset.

-A ``person`` from one citation is never assumed to be the same ``person`` from another citation based on an exact or near match of their name.
-Instead the ``posting`` is used to determine whether two people with the same or similar names are the the same ``person``.
-For example, if a citation states "John Alfred Smith" was commander of "Police Station 1" and another states "John Smith" was the commander of "Police Station 1" they would be treated as the same person given the match of ``posting`` as well as their similar name.
-However, if one citation stated "John Alfred Smith" was the commander of "Police Station 2" they would not be treated as the same person as the "John Alfred Smith" who was commander of "Police Station 1" since there is no match of a ``posting``.

-Determining whether one person held multiple postings is based on some match of postings among different citations.
-For example, if one citation stated "John Alfred Smith" was commander of "Police Station 1" and another citation stated "J. Smith" was commander of "Police Station 3" there would be no match and these should be coded as two seperate people each with their own `about_entity:ref:claim`.
-If then a third citation stated that during the career of "John Smith" he was commander of "Police Station 1", "Police station 15" and "Police Station 3" then all of these would be treated as the same person given the match of at least one ``posting`` across all citations and the similar names of the person in each citation.

 about_entity:name:qa